KaHIP/KaHIP/README.md

 ## Overview of Programs and Usecase

 ### Default Partitioning Problem
 These programs and configurations take a graph and partition it more or less sequentially.
 We list here kaffpa and kaffpaE (the evolutionary framework) and their configurations.
 In general, the configurations are such that you can invest a lot of time into solution quality using the memetic algorithm.
 The memetic algorithm can also be run in parallel using MPI.
+In general, the more time and ressources you invest, the better will be the quality of your partition.
+We have a lot of trade-offs, contact us if you are unsure what works best for your application.

 | Use Case | Input |  Programs |
 | ------------ | -------- | -------- |